claroline/Claroline/src/plugin/Claroline/ExampleTextBundle/readme.md

 * *customaction*_*resourcetypename*

 Where *resourcetypename* is the name of your resource in lowercase (e.g. "exampletext") and *customaction* is a custom action you defined earlier in the plugin configuration (e.g. "open").

+This event is fired by the plugin managemement page:

+* plugin_options_*mydomain*

+Where *mydomain* is the domain you specified in your config file.

 ### Listener implementation class